 Falling consumer confidence and higher essential costs will reduce disposable income available for giving, which is likely to put further downward pressure on giving by the public.

-The conflict has pushed up energy prices and the UK economy is quite likely to suffer — with a medium‑to‑high risk, because higher energy prices feed through quickly into inflation, confidence, and spending.
+The conflict has pushed up energy prices and the UK economy is likely to suffer - with a medium‑to‑high risk, because higher energy prices feed through quickly into inflation, confidence, and spending.
 With the exception of legacies and retail, almost all fundraising income is impacted by an economic downturn.
+This may well be exacerbated to so0me extent by related factors:

 Rising debt servicing costs and pressure for household support may well crowd out other spending.
 There may also be pressure to increase defence spending.
 That will increase the risk of additional real‑term cuts to Departmental budgets, which would almost certainly passed on to charity contracts and grants.
 Government funding is the 2nd largest income source and is particularly important.
 Fundraising tends to recover with the economy buts below inflation rate funding uplifts to contracts and cuts to grant funding tend not too.
 We think this is primarily why fundraising resilience has failed to recover since the £1bn funding cuts by the Government in mid 2023.
 This is what caused the last crash for the sector.